mitya777/FFIO/README.txt

 FFIO - Fireworks File IO

 This library is intended to make developing custom panels for Adobe Fireworks a little bit easier.
 It provides a library of actionscript functions to do file io from the Fireworks custom panels you develop.
 This is a library of actionscript file-io functions which wrap javascript file-io functions capable of executing inside the Fireworks javascript environment.

 Get Started

-Reference the FireworksFileIO.swc in the bin folder from your Flash Builder project.
+Reference the FireworksFileIO.swc contained in the bin folder from your Flash Builder project.
-Instantiate the FireworksFileIO project like so:
+Instantiate the FireworksFileIO object like so:

 	var fileIO = new FireworksFileIO();
 	fileIO.appendToFile("some text to write", "file:///some/file.txt");